TAMULib/MagpieUI/CONTRIBUTING.md

 # Contributing to Metadata Assignment GUI Providing Ingest and Export UI

 Though *Metadata Assignment GUI Providing Ingest and Export (MAGPIE) UI* is developed and maintained by Texas A&M University Libraries, we welcome community contributions.
-Involvement in *MAGPIE UI* can take many forms:
+Involvement in *MAGPIE UI* can take many forms.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>